-This embodiment provides an effective way for the issuing authority to do away with PID caching.
-The identity card will include one extra logical block, B3, rather than two blocks B1 and B2.
+This embodiment provides an effective way to do away with PID caching.
+The card will include one extra logical block, B3, rather than two blocks B1 and B2 on the front.
 The time intervals, as an example, are B1 (1 year), B2 (5 minutes), and B3 (5 minutes).
 By design, B1 and B2 values are always displayed when the end user pushes the button, while B3 is obfuscated, as shown below.